-In most cases a quickfire way to refresh your current page content is to press and hold the CTRL key and F5 key
+In most cases a quickfire way to refresh your current page content is to press CTRL + SHIFT + DEL

 WARNING: Clearing your browser cache of all item such as cookies and saved passwords will mean you will need to re-login to any sites where you auto saved a username and password including the CMS